MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/08-comparative-capstone.md

 ---

-## Part 1: Building with Zed — The Inline Workflow
+## Building with Zed — The Inline Workflow

 You're starting fresh in Zed.
 This workflow emphasizes **incremental inline requests**, where you build the project function-by-function, staying in the editor, using Ctrl+I to iterate rapidly.